dbosk/introtools/modules/terminal/terminal.md

 before.

-One example of a manual page where searching is useful is the manual pages for `bash`. `bash` is the default shell in many systems, and the *shell* is the program that processes your commands.
+One example of a manual page where searching is useful is the manual pages for `bash`. `bash` is the default shell in many (GNU/Linux) systems, and the *shell* is the program that processes your commands.
 Each command above is provided by a separate program, and each such program has a manual page.
 Some commands, however, are built into the shell itself --- for instance, `cd`, which changes the current directory.
 To read about `cd`, run `man bash` and search for `/^shell builtin commands` (the `^` character indicates the start of a line, meaning there shouldn't be anything before on a matching line).
-From there, either scroll down or search again, but this time for `/cd`.
+From there, either scroll down or search again, but this time search for `cd` (i.e. type `/cd`).

 Let's have an example to look at.
 ```